Changissnz/nu_merchant_principal/README.md

-one-node entities with features (functions, programmatic rules) that enact hierarchical relations outside of the three-node model, but there is diversification in this option that oversteps the wanted base brevity in depicting alliances as changing networks.
-Innumerable network designs, for use in modeling automata of the variety that is connected systems (synonymously, alliances), exist out of thin air.
+one-node entities with features (functions, programmatic rules) that enact hierarchical relations outside of the three-node model, but the vast diversification in this option oversteps the wanted base brevity in depicting alliances as changing networks.
+Innumerable network designs, for use in modeling automata of the variety that is connected systems (synonymously in this section, alliances), exist out of thin air.
 In order to contain the discussion in this section, there is no further mention of alternative models for graphical units, used as building blocks in complex connectivity.

 Entities, by the hierarchical graph unit, can be structured as a "mesh", the connectivity signifying an "alliance" between entities.
+To clarify for this section's design, though, an "alliance" does not have to necessarily have to exist as a mesh.
+For there to be an alliance between two entities, at least one of two conditions have to be satisfied:
+- there is an edge connecting one node of one entity to another node of the other entity,
+- there is a node shared by the two entities.

 ![image info](./images/ssa_three.PNG)